Şehzade Mehmed (son of Ahmed III): Early life

 Şehzade Mehmed was born on 2 January 1717 to Ahmed III and his consort Rukiye Kadın.
 He had a full-sister named Hatice Sultan seven years older than him.

 Following his birth, his half-brother Mustafa (later Mustafa III) was born and the birth of both princes were celebrated in February 1717.
-Large number of food and sweets, clothes were provided to the people on the birth of the two princes.
-In 1720, a large fifteen days circumcision ceremony took place for Mehmed, and his brothers, princes Süleyman, Mustafa, and Bayezid.
-After his circumcision he was educated and taught in the Topkapi Palace.
+Large volumes of food, sweets and clothes were provided to the people on the birth of the two princes.
+In 1720, an extensive fifteen-day circumcision ceremony took place for Mehmed and his brothers, princes Süleyman, Mustafa, and Bayezid.
+After his circumcision he was educated, and taught in the Topkapi Palace.

 He was taught by his lala (teacher).
 He had mastered mathematics and geography.
 He spoke fluent Persian and English.

 Life in the Kafes

-After his father's deposition, he lived he lived mostly confined to Kafes.
+After his father's deposition, he lived mostly confined to Kafes.
 Mehmed went on campaigns along with his cousin Mahmud I. He met French ambassadors and also had good relations with the Admiral of the Fleet.

 In 1743, he built a rest house in Manisa for travellers.
-He met grand vizier and Şeyḫülislām.
+He met the grand vizier and Şeyḫülislām.